-The data set includes one type of primary data, the ODF.
+The data set includes two types of primary data, the TNF and the ODF.
 TNFs (Tracking and Navigation Service Data Files) are the output of the closed-loop receiver.
 Orbit Data Files (ODFs) are compressed versions of TNFs.
 ODFs are specifically targeted to spacecraft navigators and scientists interested in gravity fields.